Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

-The above theorem shows that the microscopic quantities describing random matrix uniquely determine the macroscopic quantities.
+The above theorem shows that the microscopic quantities describing a random matrix uniquely determine their macroscopic counterparts.
 For our purposes it is necessary to have also the opposite and to express the microscopic quantities in terms of their macroscopic counterparts.
-However, in the non-commutative case this is not possible in general since the microscopic quantities $\kappa_{(\V,\pi)}$ contain much more information than the macroscopic quantities \eqref{eq:cumulants-of-traces}, as can be seen by a cardinality argument.
+However, in the non-commutative case, this is not possible in general since the microscopic quantities $\kappa_{(\V,\pi)}$ contain much more information than the macroscopic quantities \eqref{eq:cumulants-of-traces}, as can be seen by a simple cardinality argument.
 In order to have the description in the opposite direction, one needs to assume that the entries of the matrices under consideration asymptotically commute.